Last Updated on: 30th October 2025, 08:51 am

 What are the signs that a child is grinding their teeth?

-- Noise of grinding while sleeping.
+- grinding noise while sleeping

-- Clenching of the jaw during the day or night.
+- clenching of the jaw during the day or night

-- Morning headaches or earaches.
+- morning headaches or earaches

-- Flattened or chipped teeth.
+- flattened or chipped teeth

-- Tooth sensitivity to hot or cold drinks.
+- tooth sensitivity to hot or cold drinks

-- Complaints of jaw pain or difficulty chewing.
+- complaints of jaw pain or difficulty chewing

 Since some children grind silently, dentists often detect early damage during checkups.